 These features are usually noticed at or shortly after birth.

-Between the ages of 1 and 4, the child will start to show an increased interest in food, ask for extra food and behave badly to get extra food.
-This behaviour increases during childhood and is seen in all children with Prader-Willi syndrome.
-It can include:
+Between the ages of 1 and 4, the child will start to show an increased interest in food, ask for extra food and become frustrated when they cannot get extra food.

 - interest in pictures of food, food-related play or discussion of food